Autograph Books With Funny Quotes of Friends and Family From the 1950s and 1960s

-And to think that I really liked that guy!
-Ha!
+And to think that I liked that guy!
+Haha!

-This autograph book of mine was moved along with other belongings from Wisconsin to McAllen, Texas in 1960.
-My maternal grandparents made the move with my family as they wanted to retire down in McAllen, after having spent numerous winters down there enjoying the nice weather and making friends.
+This autograph book of mine accompanied me, along with other belongings, from Wisconsin to McAllen, Texas, in 1960.
+My maternal grandparents moved with my family as they wanted to retire down in McAllen after having spent many winters down there, enjoying the beautiful weather and making friends.

 Our homes were only one block away from one another, which was nice.

 There were alleys behind each of our homes where the garbage cans would be stored and picked up on the garbage pick up days.
-Since most of the fences were chain link back in those days, when people were in their back yards, neighborly chats could take place.
+Since most of the fences were chain link back in those days when people were in their back yards, friendly chats could occur.

 One friendly neighbor across our alley wrote the following in the text box below.
-Obviously she knew that I had my sights set on becoming a nurse, which was always my goal (after a short time in the 3rd and 4th grades of thinking that I would like to become a nun).
+She knew that I had my sights set on becoming a nurse, which was always my goal after a short time in the 3rd and 4th grades of thinking that I would like to become a nun.

-My dear grandmother died in 1963, the same year that President John F. Kennedy was assassinated.
+My dear grandmother died in 1963, which was the same year that President John F. Kennedy was assassinated.

-As numbing as the latter experience was for me as a teenager in my sophomore year of high school, and as shocking as that was for the entire country, the death of my grandmother totally devastated me.
-She had always been like a second mother to me and I loved her dearly.
+As numbing as the latter experience was for me as a teenager in my sophomore year of high school and as shocking as that was for the entire country, my grandmother's death devastated me.
+She had always been like a second mother to me, and I loved her dearly.

-Our whole family felt bereft and my grandfather suddenly felt rudderless.
-After some consideration, a home was built where my grandpa could live with our family which worked well for a time.
+Our whole family felt bereft, and my grandfather suddenly felt rudderless.
+After some consideration, my dad built a home in which my grandpa could live with our family, which worked well for a time.

 Finally, as many of my grandparent's friends who had also moved from various parts of the country to McAllen began to resettle in an area of smaller homes with many amenities set up just for seniors, my grandpa decided to join them and relocated there.